-It’s been a pretty positive month for sunseekers.
-Just when you thought the closest you’d get to the Mediterranean this summer is that years-old paddling pool stashed in a cupboard, Italy, Portugal, Cyprus, Greece and Spain have all reopened their borders to travellers.
+Just when you thought the closest you’d get to the Mediterranean this year is that years-old paddling pool stashed in a cupboard, Italy, Portugal, Cyprus, Greece and Spain have all reopened their borders to travellers.
 And now Turkey, too, has started welcoming international visitors again.

-The country had already given limited domestic air travel the green light last month, and now the Turkish government has started reopening international flight routes on a country-by-country basis.
-Over the last week, it has resumed flights to and from nations including the UK, the USA, Germany, the Netherlands, Bahrain, Bulgaria, Qatar, Greece, Austria, Croatia and Singapore.
+Back in June, Turkish government began reopening international flight routes on a country-by-country basis.
+Regular flights are running to and from nations including the UK, the USA, Germany, the Netherlands, Bahrain, Bulgaria, Qatar, Greece, Austria, Croatia and Singapore.

 Even if direct flights haven’t resumed from all countries, air passengers of all nationalities will be allowed in as long as they meet standard Turkish immigration rules.
-Earlier this month, transport minister Adil Karaismailoğlu said the country was in talks with 92 nations about resuming connections.
+British travellers should note, however, that as of October 3, Turkey will be removed from England’s official ‘travel-corridor’ list – meaning they will have to quarantine for 14 days on their return home.

 For the moment, all new arrivals in Turkey are being examined for symptoms and asked for contact and accommodation details when they land.
 Anyone showing symptoms will be asked to take a test and may be quarantined if positive.

-In an interview with broadcaster NTV, Turkish tourism minister Mehmet Nuri Ersoy last month set out new health guidelines for all hotels and resort facilities across the country.
-Face masks and temperature checks must be provided at entrances, while those epic breakfast buffets you get in many all-inclusive hotels will be suspended.
-And anyone who wants to take part in a group tour will have to act fast: numbers will be strictly capped.
+As to what life is actually like on the ground, new health guidelines for all hotels and resort facilities have been implemented across the country.
+Face masks and temperature checks must be provided at entrances, while those epic breakfast buffets you get in many all-inclusive hotels have been suspended.
+And anyone who wants to take part in a group tour will have to act fast: numbers are being strictly capped.

 Face masks are also required in public in all 81 Turkish provinces including Istanbul.
 In the majority of provinces this means all public places, including streets, shops, restaurants and public transport.
 Anyone caught breaking that rule (including clueless tourists) can be fined 900 lira (£105, $131, A$189).